HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/tags/tag_center/tag_cloud/tag_cloud_cfg.md

         If you select this option, portal site visitors can see the analytics tab.
 For more information about analytics, read the section about *Analyzing user behavior by Active Site Analytics* in the HCL Portal documentation.

-        !!! note
-            To see the analytics tab in the Tag Cloud portlet, the user needs to have at least the USER@ANALYTICS\_TAGS role.
+        **Note:** To see the analytics tab in the Tag Cloud portlet, the user needs to have at least the USER@ANALYTICS\_TAGS role.

 Click **Submit** to save your changes.
 To return to the tag cloud portlet without saving your changes, click **Cancel**.